 Where to Eat in Woodstock:

-When time is limited, we recommend a few good options:
+When time is limited, we recommend the following options:

-Coffee & Breakfast in Woodstock VT – Mon Vert Cafe
+Coffee and Breakfast in Woodstock, VT – Mon Vert Cafe

 As you may know, we really love coffee!
 Mon Vert has excellent coffee options in a hip downtown cafe.
 But it’s their breakfast that keeps guests coming again and again.
 Wow!

 We dined on fruit-topped french toast and classic biscuits and gravy.
-We were stuffed to the gills after our meal, but so, so content.
+We were stuffed to the gills after our meal, but we were so, so content.

 Like Cloudland, Mon Vert Cafe also relies heavily on local farms and suppliers.
 No doubt, this is one of the reasons the food is so awesome.